0xCompute/rubidity/programming-uniswap/part2/README.md

 For the price oracle functionality, Uniswap V2 uses marginal prices, which don't include slippage and swap fee and also don't depend on swapped amount.

-Since Rubidity doesn't support float point division, calculating such prices can be tricky: if, for example, the ratio of two reserves is `2/3`, then the price is 0.
+Since Rubysol doesn't support float point division, calculating such prices can be tricky: if, for example, the ratio of two reserves is `2/3`, then the price is 0.
 We need to increase precision when calculating marginal prices, and Unsiwap V2 uses [UQ112.112](https://en.wikipedia.org/wiki/Q_(number_format))